AndrewLamYW/AndrewLamYW/README.md

 ## About Me 🤠

 I'm a software engineer passionate about harnessing technology responsibly to create a more sustainable world.
-The web's power to connect, inspire, and empower drives me – because technology itself is neutral; it's how we wield it that matters.
+The web's power to connect, inspire, and empower drives me – because technology itself is neutral; it matters how we wield it.
 Let's collaborate on impactful projects!

 > "We have the technology, resources and capability to address every issue on the planet.
 The only thing missing is inclusive consciousness." - Sadhguru